DennisSuitters/LibreCMS/README.md

 * Windows 7 + WAMP + PHP 5.5 + MySQL

 ### Setup:
 LibreCMS uses PHP's PDO for Database integration.
 So all you need to do, is use a Database Engine that's compatible with PDO.
-Then import the "libre.sql" file found in the root folder, then edit the "config.ini" file in the "includes/" folder.
+Then import the "libre.sql" file found in the "includes/" folder, then edit the "config.ini" file in the "includes/" folder.
 Remember to set the appropriate file and folder permissions for security purposes, and make sure "media" uses 0755 so files can be uploaded when editing or creating content.

 ### NOTE: